-Note: 4,5,6. are implemented by KEPHIS at the ports of entry.

-Note: 7 is implemented by Kenya Dairy Board in liaison with KEBS at the port of entry.

-Note: 8 is implemented by DVS in liaison with KEBS at the port of entry

-Note: 9 is implemented by DVS in liaison with port Health officials at the port of entry.

-Note: 10 is implemented by the Ministry of Finance
+- Note: 4,5,6. are implemented by KEPHIS at the ports of entry. - Note: 7 is implemented by Kenya Dairy Board in liaison with KEBS at the port of entry. - Note: 8 is implemented by DVS in liaison with KEBS at the port of entry - Note: 9 is implemented by DVS in liaison with port Health officials at the port of entry. - Note: 10 is implemented by the Ministry of Finance

-Note: 11 Implemented by the Kenya Bureau of Standards (KBS)
+Note: 11 Implemented by the Kenya Bureau of Standards (KEBS)

-The inherent danger in such a scenario is the non-existence of a specific regulatory institution that could respond in time to the needs of the exporting country demands.
-Suggestions of the formation of one independent reference body that coordinates all issues on food safety into one Act have been floated in various forums but implementation is not expected any time soon.
+The fragmented nature of mandates of regulatory institutions hinders the efficiency in providing timely response to the requirements of exporting countries.
+Suggestions to form one independent reference body that coordinates all issues on food safety under one Act have been floated in various fora but implementation is not foreseen in the near future.